Vulvar Cancer: Surgery

 about the anesthesia and how it will affect you.
 Just before your surgery, an anesthesiologist

-or a nurse anesthetist will give you certain medicines so that you fall asleep and
+or a nurse anesthetist will give you medicines so that you fall asleep and don’t feel

-don’t feel pain.
+pain.
 In some cases the surgery can be done under a spinal anesthesia.
+This means

 What to expect after surgery